Canada - Kazakhstan relations

 Canada established diplomatic relations with Kazakhstan in 1992.
+The countries will be celebrating their 30th anniversary of bilateral relations on April 10, 2022.
 Kazakhstan is represented in Canada by the Embassy of Kazakhstan in Ottawa.
-Canada is represented in Kazakhstan by the Embassy of Canada in Astana.
-Immigration and visa applications by citizens of Kazakhstan are processed by the Canadian embassies in Warsaw and Moscow.
+Canada is represented in Kazakhstan by the Embassy of Canada to Kazakhstan, the Kyrgyz Republic and Tajikistan in Nur-Sultan.
+Immigration and visa applications by Kazakh citizens are processed by the Canadian embassies in Warsaw and Moscow.

 Kazakhstan is Canada’s largest commercial partner in Central Asia.
-In Canada’s Global Markets Action Plan (GMAP), Kazakhstan is designated as a priority emerging market with a range of opportunities for Canadian companies.
+Kazakhstan is an important market for Canada with a range of opportunities for Canadian companies.

 - Date Modified: